26.10.2025

 Pinzi outlined some of the core definition and challenges identified by the initiative research and co-design processes.

-ALE registries are systems that collects organize and makes accessible info about learning opportunities for adults.
+ALE registries are systems that organize and make accessible info about learning opportunities for adults.
 They should not be considered mere technical tools, since they have a potentially systemic role in ALE ecosystem, supporting inclusivity and accessibility (user friendly, multilingual), allowing economic and social alignment and quality assurance.
 Furthermore, these system, when well governed and maintained, have also the key function supporting data-driven decision making (offering a detailed and continuously updated the ALE ecosystem, offer side).

-The two main challenges identified by the consortium in this regard were the fragmentation of registries in Europe and often withing countries (regional, sectorial, only including one type of education etc.) and the limited interoperability of existing registries among themselves (which is the base for any type of ‘’portability’’, of credentials, qualification and skills/competence).
-Finally, the other main challenge seems to be accessibility and user-centricity of such system, which should aim at simplified user interfaces, integrating direct learners’ feedback and possibly also supporting personalization of guidance to select learning pathways.
+The two main challenges identified by the consortium in this regard were the fragmentation of registries in Europe and often within countries (regional, sectorial, only including one type of education etc.) and the limited interoperability of existing registries among themselves (which is the base for any type of ‘’portability’’, of credentials, qualification and skills/competence).

 Key takeaways and main challenges